sit-2021-int214/009-Happiness/assignment/WS01_63130500023/WS01_studentId.md

 **Created by Chisanucha Somboonwanna (ID: 63130500023)**

 ### My Step
-1. Install and loading Library
+1. Install and loading Library and dataset
 2. Check data cleaning
 3. Define a question